maxmin13/aws-datacenter/README.md

 ```

-## Configure AWS CLI:
+## Configure local AWS CLI:
-configure aws client with the keys of a IAM user with admin rights.
+Configure aws client with the keys of a IAM user with admin rights.
 ```
 aws configure